bsergean/autoroute/README.md

 # Autoroute

 A project similar in spirit to [Autobahn](https://crossbar.io/autobahn/), the great test suite for WebSocket.
+Autobahn and autoroute means freeway in German and French, respectively.

+The goal of this project is to measure how fast a websocket server can send N messages to a websocket client, with various languages and library.

 # Running

-This is probably only working on my machine so far ...

-1. The ws container needs to be built locally.
-Clone [IXWebSocket](https://github.com/machinezone/IXWebSocket), and from the top folder type `env DOCKER_REPO=local make docker`.
-Ultimately we will upload the ws container to a repository which allows anonymous access.
-2. Enter one of the folders (cpp/ixwebsocket) and type `env DOCKER_REPO=local docker-compose up`.
+2. Enter one of the folders (cpp/ixwebsocket, go, csharp, etc...) and type `make`.

 ```
 ixwebsocket$ docker-compose up